Many businesses have been flocking to Delaware for incorporation, enjoying one of the best tax and legal environments.

 Intrastate business.
 Your Delaware business is considered an intrastate business to other states when at least one part of the company is completely conducted in these states.
 In this case, your company must meet foreign qualification requirements.

 For example, when your Delaware company sells the products from its warehouse in another state to customers within that state, your company is conducting intrastate business.
-Therefore, you are required to obtain a Certificate of Authority by that state.
+Therefore, you are required to obtain a Certificate of Authority from that state.

 Interstate business.
 When your Delaware company conducts business between states, your business is treated as an interstate business.
 For instance, your Delaware business provides goods and services for customers in other states.
 In this case, your company doesn’t have to meet foreign qualifications.